abatomunkuev/fragments/README.md

 - 06 Nov 2022 - Added Linting Dockerfiles job in CI workflow: hadolint tool that parses a Dockerfile and checks it against set of [rules](https://github.com/hadolint/hadolint#rules)
 - 06 Nov 2022 - Added Automatic Build and Push to Dockehub job in CI workflow: the job builds the image and pushes it to the Docker registry (DockerHub).
 Added secrets in GitHub.
 - 06 Nov 2022 - Added a CD Workflow in GitHub Actions.
 Created Amazon Elastic Container Registry private repository.
+- 10 Nov 2022 - Modified POST /fragments route, added support for any text/\* format (text/html, text/markdown) and application/json.
+Modified and added unit-tests.
+Modified formats method that returns list of supported format to convert the Fragment.